-“In the late 1970s, her work enojoyed the growing interest of festivals and humanist photography institutions, which inspired her return to black and white photography,” noted Virginie Chardin, curator of the exhibition at the Kiosque, who had previously curated the Sabine Weiss retrospective at the Jeu de Paume in 2016.
+“In the late 1970s, her work enjoyed the growing interest of festivals and humanist photography institutions, which inspired her return to black and white photography,” noted Virginie Chardin, curator of the exhibition, who had previously curated the Sabine Weiss retrospective at the Jeu de Paume in 2016.
 “In her sixties, she developed a fresh body of personal work that was more melancholic and punctuated by travels around France and abroad.”

 Profession: a humanist and a craftswoman

 “I did a lot of night photography because my husband and I spent many evenings walking.
 It was spontaneous work, because you notice things as you stroll around.
 Especially at night!,” she recalled.
 Her photographs are the result of wandering and walks.
 That is how she captured one of her most famous shots, L’homme qui court [A Man Running] in 1953.
 It was in fact Hugh Weiss rushing along a cobblestone-paved street at the foot of the Garigliano Bridge.
 “One day my husband and I found ourselves walking in that area, the light was beautiful.
 I told him, ‘Run!’ and he did.
 At that moment, I didn’t like that picture, but he said, ‘but do go ahead and take it’.
 It was good advice.”